ngageoint/opensphere/docs/cookbook/addlayerpage/index.rst

 Problem
 -------

-We want to support links that add layers to OpenSphere.
+We want to support links that add layers or files to OpenSphere.

 Solution
 --------